 In other cities where similar censuses were conducted, results included creating committees to lobby governments, implementing music education and music journalism programs, and starting partnerships with business and tourism bureaus.

 Participants on the panel threw out ideas for Minneapolis city leaders to consider.
-Gully Boys drummer/co-vocalist McGill — who also has worked as a talent booker for venues — suggested the city throw out or lower its 3% entertainment tax on tickets and/or licensing fees, which would unburden venues enough to pay musicians more.
+Gully Boys drummer/co-vocalist McGill — who also has worked as a talent booker for venues — suggested the city redirect its 3% entertainment tax on tickets to funds that benefit musicians and venues.

 "That pits us all against each other when we're all starving for scraps," McGill said.
 "We need more money in the system."